influxdata/telegraf/CONTRIBUTING.md

 **Adding a dependency:**

-Telegraf uses go modules.
+Telegraf uses Go modules.
 Assuming you can already build the project, run this in the telegraf directory:

-1. `go get -u github.com/[dependency]/[new-package]`
+1. `go get github.com/[dependency]/[new-package]`

 **Unit Tests:**